Ciaranmcgann/FEWDproject/README.md

 Features:

-- Responsive Design: Built with Bootstrap for seamless user experience across devices.
+- Responsive Design: Built with Bootstrap

-- Dynamic Instrument Categories: Organized browsing of various instruments. (instrument pages yet to be populated)
+- Dynamic Instrument Categories: Organized browsing of various instruments.

-- Search Functionality: Users can search for specific instruments. (not yet implemented)

 - Navigation Bar with Dropdowns: Easy access to different product categories.

-- Contact Information Section: Store details for user inquiries, with functional email form
+- Contact Information Section: Store details with location on a map, with functional email form